Back to Chamberlain Guides

 Problem Description

 Your Chamberlain garage door opener or myQ hub will not connect to your WiFi network during setup.
 The myQ app discovers the device but fails during the WiFi connection step.
 The blue LED on the opener may blink rapidly indicating it is in setup mode but cannot join your network.
 Without WiFi you cannot use the myQ app to monitor open or close your garage door remotely.
-This is one of the most frustrating smart garage setup issues and is almost always caused by WiFi band or security protocol incompatibility.
+This is one of the most annoying smart garage setup issues and is almost always caused by WiFi band or security protocol incompatibility.

 Symptoms